Retirement is a time for relaxation and enjoying the fruits of your hard work.

 This guide touches on mortgage products from multiple brands including Nationwide, HSBC, Lloyds, Barclays, Halifax, Standard Life, TSB, and Leeds.
 Each of these providers offers a range of mortgage products, giving homeowners a wealth of options to explore and consider before making a decision.

 Note: Your home may be repossessed if you do not keep up repayments on your mortgage.
-The decision to secure debt against your home should not be taken lightly, and independent financial advice should always be sought.
+The decision to secure debt against your home should not be taken lightly, and independent financial advice should.